If there is one thing freelancers and creative entrepreneurs need to run their business smoothly, it's good financial software.

 Like I mentioned before, Wave and QuickBooks offer a lot of the same features, but to give you an idea of what their plans look like, here's QuickBooks' pricing guide:

-My timing for taking this screenshot happened to be while QuickBooks was having a 50% sale but you can see how much a plan costs is determined by what you need to do.
+My timing for taking this screenshot happened to be while QuickBooks was having a 50% sale but you can see how much a plan's cost is determined by what you need to do.

 When I tried the 30-day free trial, I chose the Self-Employed plan because that's all I really needed.